riplrt/riplrt.github.io/_posts/2019-10-06-upr-rcm-rise-invites-dr-rivera.md

 subtitle:
 ---

-<p>The RIPLRT would like to thank the <a href="http://mbrs-rise.rcm.upr.edu/" target="_blank"> Researcn Initiation for Scientific Enhancement</a> (RISE) program at the University of Puerto Rico - Medical Sciences Campus Programa for inviting our PI, Dr. Rivera-Mariani, to give a talk to the students of the RISE Program on how to integrate Biomedical Sciences into Environmental Health Studies.
+<p>The RIPLRT would like to thank the <a href="http://mbrs-rise.rcm.upr.edu/" target="_blank"> Researcn Initiation for Scientific Enhancement</a> (RISE) program at the University of Puerto Rico - Medical Sciences Campus Program for inviting our PI, Dr. Rivera-Mariani, to give a talk to the students of the RISE Program on how to integrate Biomedical Sciences into Environmental Health Studies.
 Also, for allowing Dr. Rivera-Mariani to be present at PhD-candidate Lorraine Nicole Vélez-Torres' thesis proposal.</p>

 It was great for Dr. Rivera-Mariani to visit his alma mater and meet with colleagues Drs.
 Benjamin Bolanos Rosero (former PhD thesis mentor of Dr. Rivera-Mariani) and Filipa Godoy-Vitorino.